Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before wrestling a coding problem for hours,  Google it (or Bing it, no judgment!).
-You're not reinventing the wheel; you're likely reinventing a slightly wobbly, square wheel someone already perfected.
-Save your energy for the *really* hard stuff (and maybe a celebratory beverage afterwards).
+- **Pro Tip:**  Before you spend hours debugging that cryptic error,  *Google it first*.
+Seriously.
+You're not the first person to wrestle a semicolon into submission.
+Save yourself the existential dread (and maybe some hair).

 ---

-### 📅 Last Updated: 2024-11-25 04:12
+### 📅 Last Updated: 2024-11-25 08:14

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!